-When starting your treatment path at Colorado Fibromyalgia Center, your introduction to the manual therapy healing process begins with Dr. Dean Wright DC.
+When starting your treatment path at Colorado Fibromyalgia Center, your introduction to the manual therapy healing process begins with Dr. Debra Parker DC.
 The main goal when starting out treatment is to slowly sensitize the body to become comfortable with manual therapies, which have proven to be effective in the reduction of Fibromyalgia pain symptoms.

 The information on this page highlights only a few of the tools / methodologies that are available to our patients being treated for Fibromyalgia.
 Every patient will have unique goals and needs when it comes to manual therapy, and will be treated as so.

 The spinal cord has three main pathways that transmit information from your body to your brain, and vice versa.

 - Sensation Pathway: determines the feel of tactile touch, vibration, movement, and knowing where your body part is any given time.

 - The Motor Pathway: responsible for movement, muscle control, and even bowel control.